bibleexchange/romans__textbook/textbook/en/romans-en.md

 ### If some do not believe, will God break his promise? v.
 3—4

 Has God cancelled his covenant with Abraham because some Jews are bad?
 If some do not believe does it hinder God&apos;s plan?
 Will unbelief cancel God&apos;s faithfulness?
-See II Timothy 2:13
+See 2 Timothy 2:13

 #### The Jews Cling to their Heritage as Abraham&apos;s Children as their Warranty. (v.
 3)